 Both Outback and Forester models come equipped with several Active and Passive Safety Features.

 For Active Safety Features, Both have Subaru Symmetrical All Wheel Drive (AWD), Subaru Boxer Engine, 4-wheel anti-lock brakes (ABS) with Electronic Brake-force Distribution (EBD), Brake Assist, Brake Override System, Vehicle Dynamics Control, Traction Control, Tire Pressure Monitoring System, and Daytime Running Lights.

-Both Outback and Forester have these Passive Safety Features: Driver and front passenger front airbags (SRs), Subaru advanced frontal airbag system, side-curtain airbags protecting front and rear outboard occupants (SRS), seat-mounted front side-impact airbags (SRS), height-adjustable front seat head restraints, height-adjustable 3-point front seat belts with pretensioners and force limiters, 3-point rear seat belts at all seating positions, rear child-safety door locks, LATCH system: Lower Anchors and Tethers for CHildren, rollover sensors, and three individual rear seat head restraints.
+Both Outback and Forester have these Passive Safety Features: Driver and front passenger front airbags (SRS), Subaru advanced frontal airbag system, side-curtain airbags (SRS), front-seat side pelvis/torso airbags (SRS), height-adjustable front seat head restraints, height-adjustable 3-point front seat belts with pretensioners and force limiters, 3-point rear seat belts at all seating positions, rear child-safety door locks, whiplash-protection front seats, rollover sensors, pillar-to-pillar support beam for collapsible steering column, and the LATCH system: Lower Anchors and Tethers for CHildren.

-Features unique to the Forester are the Driver's side knee airbag (SRS), and Whiplash-protection front seats.
+A feature unique to the Forester is the driver's side knee airbag (SRS).

 Unique to the Outback is the driver and front passenger seat cushion airbag (SRS).